All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 4. Use different lenses.
 Old Soviet lenses, for example, "Helios 44-2", create an additional cinematic effect.

-If you like to experiment with film photography, be sure to try Redscale – and maybe discover a new dimension of creativity.
+If you love experimenting with film photography, be sure to try Redscale – and you might discover a new dimension of creativity.

 This post doesn't have any additions from the author yet.